xiehongyang/react-travel/README.md

 ## License

-This project is licensed under [License Type].
+This project is licensed under MIT.
 For more details, refer to the LICENSE file.